caiolm/globepay/README.md

 - **amount:**
 Minimum Value: At least 0.01 and not null

-**Documentation**

-Documentation is key to maintain a clear understanding of the models and how to use it, specially for analytics.
+**Documentation** is key to maintain a clear understanding of the models and how to use it, specially for analytics.
 Below a image displaying some of the documentation served by dbt

 ![alt text](image-2.png)